 I followed on from the PhD as a Postdoctoral researcher on a two year project to develop a laboratory based model designed to replicate the conditions that are typically found on the human tongue, the place where microorganisms that contribute to bad breath thrive!
 The idea was to come up with a system that could be used to check out potential ingredients that might combat bad breath by reducing the microorganisms ability to produce smelly stuff without necessarily killing them in the process (because of the side effects of upsetting your natural flora).
 In the end, after many hours spent in a windowless room growing microorganisms deliberately to make bad smells, the novelty wore off a little and a change in career direction came in 2004 when I switched to a researcher development role.

-The switch from the research laboratory to the world of learning & development was made a little easier because I had spent some time as a PhD student learning how to become a trainer/facilitator with the Students’ Union as part of their National Student Learning Programme.
-This came in handy when, as a post doc, I seized a chance to work with a national scheme called UK GRAD that ran skills development programmes for research students.
+The switch from the research laboratory to the world of learning & development was made a little easier because I had spent some time as a PhD student learning how to become a trainer/facilitator through the Students’ Union as part of their National Student Learning Programme.
+This came in handy when, as a post-doc, I seized a chance to work with a national scheme called UK GRAD that ran skills development programmes for research students.
 I tutored on several of the GRADSchools that they ran.
 UK GRAD has now been succeeded by Vitae, which has a broader focus for researchers across the spectrum.

-I am actively involved in the wider researcher development community, serving as the South West and Wales regional representative for Vitae as well as being involved in many of their networking/learning events.
+I am actively involved in the wider researcher development community, in the South West and Wales region as well as being involved in many networking/learning events more widely.

 Above all, I love what I do, working with other researchers to help them realise what they can do is very satisfying, after all a ”lot” of what I do is really playing whilst learning!